Anti-Amyloid Therapy for Alzheimer's Disease

 Leading-edge antibody treatments

-The Dominantly Inherited Alzheimer’s Disease (DiAD) Clinic at Beth Israel Deaconess Medical Center (BIDMC) leads the way in Alzheimer’s disease care.
-We were the first clinic in Massachusetts to offer lecanemab, and today we provide both lecanemab and donanemab, two breakthrough FDA-approved anti-amyloid therapies.
-These treatments give patients and families new hope by slowing the progression of Alzheimer’s disease.
+The Dominantly Inherited Alzheimer’s Disease (DiAD) Clinic at Beth Israel Deaconess Medical Center (BIDMC) is a leader in Alzheimer’s disease care.
+We were the first clinic in Massachusetts to offer lecanemab.
+Today, we provide both lecanemab and donanemab, two FDA-approved anti-amyloid treatments.

 About Anti-Amyloid Therapy

+Anti-amyloid antibody therapies target one of the key causes of Alzheimer’s disease by reducing harmful protein buildup in the brain.
 Lecanemab and donanemab are antibody therapies that remove beta-amyloid, a protein that builds up in the brain and contributes to Alzheimer’s disease progression.

 - Treatment schedules differ:

-- Lecanemab: infusions every two weeks
+- Lecanemab: infusions every 2 weeks

-- Donanemab: infusions every four weeks
+- Donanemab: infusions every 4 weeks

-Your journey begins with a full evaluation — neurologic exam, memory testing, bloodwork and imaging.
-If eligible, you’ll work with your care team to start treatment:
+Your journey will begin with a full evaluation—neurologic exam, memory testing, bloodwork, and imaging.

 - Monitoring: routine MRIs and check-ins to track safety and progress

-- Comprehensive support: telehealth visits, counseling and coordination with your neurologist
+- Comprehensive support: telehealth visits, counseling, and coordination with your neurologist

-- Infusion reactions: Fever, flu-like symptoms, rash, dizziness or shortness of breath.
+- Infusion reactions: fever, flu-like symptoms, rash, dizziness, or shortness of breath.
 Most are mild and manageable.

-- Brain swelling or bleeding (ARIA): Often detected only on MRI; occasionally causes headache, vision changes or confusion.
+- Brain swelling or bleeding (ARIA): often detected only on MRI; occasionally causes headache, vision changes, or confusion.
 Rarely, more serious symptoms like seizures or stroke-like symptoms can occur.

 Our team carefully monitors you at every step.
 Most side effects resolve on their own, and treatment can often continue after appropriate management.